You’ve decided to replace your aging furnace with a more energy efficient model.

 Here’s some information so you can do a furnace comparison and understand the features available.

-Let’s start with something basic-the AFUE rating.
-Every new furnace has an AFUE rating and it stands for Annual Fuel Utilization Efficiency.
-I know that sounds really complicated, but it’s not.
+Every new furnace has an AFUE rating, which stands for Annual Fuel Utilization Efficiency.

-For example, a 98% AFUE-rated furnace means that 98 cents out of every dollar you spend goes towards heating your home.
+For example, a 98% AFUE-rated furnace means that 98 cents out of every dollar goes towards heating your home.

 Single-stage vs. 2-stage furnace

-A single-stage furnace runs at full capacity every time it turns on as it only has 1 stage or setting (that’s where the name comes from).
-A two-stage furnace has 2 stages: low and high.
-The low stage runs the majority of the time and the high stage kicks in when extra power is needed to heat your home to the desired temperature.
+A single-stage furnace runs at full capacity every time it turns on as it only has 1 setting.
+A two-stage furnace has both a low and high stage.
+It runs on low the majority of the time and kicks into high when extra power is needed to reach the desired temperature.

 Variable is good when it refers to a furnace